Kartones/the-planet-crafter-savegame-editor/README.md

 A minimalistic editor for [The Planet Crafter](https://store.steampowered.com/app/1284190/The_Planet_Crafter/) savegame files.

-⚠️ **Always make backups of your savegames before using this tool** ⚠️
+⚠️ **Always make backups of your savegames before using this tool** ⚠️ It should be stable (I'm testing it myself with my games), but it is quite easy to break your save by changing values that you shouldn't.

 Can be used online at: [https://kartones.net/demos/032/](https://kartones.net/demos/032/)

 ## Features

 - Load savegame files and display their contents
-- Editing fields (check my post for details)
+- Editing fields, and mass replacing them (check [my blog post](https://blog.kartones.net/post/the-planet-crafter-savegame-edit/) for further details)
 - Saving changes (generates a new savegame file)

 ## Installation